 CM: What influenced or inspired you to create your training space?

 JA: My business partner Rory Maguire and I both grew up playing lots of different team sports.
+We both craved a team-training environment and mentality, which we felt was lacking at commercial gyms.

 We wanted a training environment which people were genuinely excited to show up to.
 Rory and I always talked about replicating that addictive atmosphere at ‘preseason camp’ before our classes; that (good) nervous feeling that people feed off to and get excited about.